Practicum/Clinical Placement Student Safety

 Out-of-Province Practicums:

 • Students working outside of BC should confirm coverage with the province or country in which they will be on practicum.
-Arrangements for optional Workers Compensation insurance are only in place for Ontario, Alberta & the Yukon.
+Arrangements for optional Workers Compensation insurance are only in place for Alberta, Northwest Territories/Nunavut, Ontario, Quebec, and the Yukon.
 For more information and the procedure to apply for coverage, see Insurance Programs – Student Insurance for Practicum / Clinical Placements.
 It is recommended that students obtain their own medical insurance for out-of-country placements.

 What should a Practicum or Clinical Placement Student expect from the workplace as it relates to safety?